Pfc. Lawrence Ira Martin

 Company was boarded onto the Hugh L. Scott

-the members of the battalion got over their
+After many of the members of the battalion got

 On December 8, 1941, the tankers were informed of the Japanese attack on Pearl Harbor.
 Lawrence was greasing a tank when a Filipino boy said, "Here comes some pretty looking airplanes."
 Lawrence looked up at the high flying planes.
 While he was looking at the planes, someone else said, "Airplanes!
 The devil.....That's the Japs!"
 No sooner was this said that bombs began exploding.